mineralogy-rocks/SPx/README.md

 ## 🫶 Support

+This project was supported through several sources:
-This project No. 3007/01/01 has received funding from the **European Union´s Horizon 2020 research and innovation programme** under the *Marie Skłodowska-Curie grant agreement No. 945478*.
+- Project No. 3007/01/01 that received funding from the **European Union´s Horizon 2020 research and innovation programme** under the *Marie Skłodowska-Curie grant agreement No. 945478*.
+- APVV-20-0175
+- UK/3062/2024
+- UK/1025/2025.

 ## 📄 License